 Manufactured Homes are as Safe as Traditional-Built Homes

 There’s an old stereotype that needs to be cleared up.
-Manufactured homes (those built after 1976) are not more vulnerable to natural disasters than site-built homes.
-The fact is that tornadoes or hurricanes do not discriminate as to what types of homes or buildings they destroy.
-The only safe place to be during a tornado is in appropriate shelter.
+Manufactured homes (built to today’s stringent codes) are not more vulnerable to natural disasters than site-built homes.
+The fact is that tornadoes or hurricanes do not discriminate as to what type of homes or buildings they destroy.

 Manufactured Home Durability

 The building materials in today’s manufactured homes are the same as those used in site-built homes.
 The homes are engineered for wind safety and energy efficiency based on the geographic region in which they are sold.
-For example, in areas prone to hurricane-force winds (Wind Zones II and III of the HUD Basic Wind Zone Map), the standards for manufactured homes are comparable to the current regional and national building codes for site-built homes.
+The standards for manufactured homes are comparable to the current regional and national building codes for site-built homes.

 Manufactured homes are designed and constructed to withstand wind speeds of 150 miles per hour in Wind Zone 2 and 163 miles per hour in Wind Zone 3.
 In fact, during the hurricanes that struck Florida in 2004, not one manufactured home built and installed after 1994 was destroyed by hurricane force winds.
 What that means is, the construction standards for manufactured housing across the country are subject to robust compliance and quality assurance regulations, sometimes more stringent than those for traditional site-built homes.